Things to consider when travelling with children who have diabetes

 Remember to always bring spare insulin (and spare pen devices), at least 2-3 times the normal amount you think your child would require during the same timeframe.
 Carry any medication in its original packaging obtained from the pharmacy.

 If your child is using an insulin pump, ask your diabetes team if it is possible to get a spare holiday pump.
-Carry emergency contact numbers for the company who supplies the pump to access technical advice over the phone if necessary.
-Also get advice from your diabetes nurse about what to do with your child’s pump if they are in water or in the sun for long periods.
+Carry emergency contact numbers for the company that supplies the pump to access technical advice over the phone if necessary.
+Also, get advice from your diabetes nurse about what to do with your child’s pump if they are in the water or in the sun for long periods.

 If you are unable to get a holiday spare pump

-- Carry emergency contact numbers for the company who supplies the pump so they can arrange a replacement pump ASAP or to give you technical advice over the phone.
+- Carry emergency contact numbers for the company that supplies the pump so they can arrange a replacement pump ASAP or to give you technical advice over the phone.

 - Changing your child’s normal routine may upset their diabetes control and the only sure way to keep on top of that is by checking their blood sugar levels more frequently.
 As frequent testing will be necessary you will need at least double the normal amount of glucose testing strips for the same timeframe plus a spare glucose meter.

 - Don’t forget to bring ketone testing supplies also.